 ComScore

 What Fruits Can Dogs Eat?
-Here’s What’s OK and What to Avoid at All Costs
+Here’s What’s OK and What to Avoid According to Veterinarians

-Similar to your human babies, feeding your furry babies fresh fruit (avoid dried fruits for sugar content and choking hazards!) can complement their diet with added nutrients that keep them healthy and strong.
+Similar to human babies, feeding furry babies fresh fruit can complement their diet with added nutrients that keep them healthy and strong.
 Adding certain vegetables and fruits to your dog’s meals or as snacks throughout the day is a simple way to boost their fiber intake or correct a vitamin deficiency.
 Fresh fruits provide canines (and humans) with natural minerals and antioxidants in an unprocessed format.
 They’re also hydrating, which is great news for anyone who enjoys taking their dogs on hikes or walks on hot days and wants a healthy snack to bring along.

 what frutis can dogs eat apples